anabollain/javascript-personal-project-memory-game/README.md

 * A player flips one card over to reveal its underlying illustration
 * The player turns over a second card, trying to find the one that matches the same illustration
-* If the cards match, that's one point for you and both cards will dissapear from the game board
+* If the cards match, that's one point for you and both cards will disappear from the game board
 * If the cards do not match, both cards are returned to their initial hidden state

 The game ends once all cards have been correctly matched.